PhoenixTales/wiki.gothicarchive.org/items.md

   - it is mentioned in book _Sixth Circle of Magic_ sold by _Mages Of Fire_ and _Mages Of Water_ under Magic Barrier Of Khorinis
   - `the big blue jewel in the blade.
 It contains the magical powers of the blade.
 If I remove the jewel, I'll be able to create a magic rune which contains the attributes of URIZIEL itself.` (G1-final, DIA_KDF_404_Xardas.d)
   - before charging it was `plain gray gem`, and after it became `shimmering bluish`
+  - book `The Sixth Circle` says that `the rune carrying the powers of URIZIEL (...) has Beliar's powers.`
 - orcs took it from the defeated _Ancient General_
   - `the Orcs took it from a powerful warlord`
   - `Dead Paladin in ancient temple behind door, sieged by undeads -> has weapon against Sleeper with him` (early design docs)